Armandelij/IOS-Guide/Swift/Closures/Closure Syntax.md

 # Closure Syntax

 There are multiple syntax variations you can use to create a closure.
-Lets take a look at some blow.
+Lets take a look at some below.

 ``` swift
 typealias Operate = (Int, Int) -> Int